aikkala/O2MConverter/README.md

 ## How to run the converter

-Easiest way to run the converter is to use conda to create the environment from *O2MConverter\_without\_mujoco.yml* (TBD), activate the environment, and then run *O2MConverter.py* script
+Easiest way to run the converter is to use conda to create the environment from *conda_env.yml*, activate the environment, and then run *O2MConverter.py* script

 ```
-> conda env create --name O2MConverter --file=O2MConverter_without_mujoco.yml
+> conda env create --name O2MConverter --file=conda_env.yml
-> conda activate O2MConverter`
+> conda activate O2MConverter
-> python O2MConverter.py opensim\_model\_file.osim /location/where/converted/model/will/be/saved /location/where/geometry/files/are
+> python O2MConverter.py opensim_model_file.osim /location/where/converted/model/will/be/saved /location/where/geometry/files/are
 ```

+## How to optimize converted model's parameters (for a new model)

+- Use conda to create the environment from *conda_env_for_testing.yml*.
+Note that this installs MuJoCo, and you must have set the environment variable *MUJOCO_PY_MJKEY_PATH* (pointing to your MuJoCo license file) prior to creating the environment.

+- Convert the OpenSim model as instructed above, but this time input *true* as fourth argument to O2MConverter.py.
+This disables contacts in the MuJoCo model since they are disabled in OpenSim forward simulations also.

+- Create a new template in *tests/envs.py* using the *EnvTemplate* class.
+Note that you need an OpenSim forward dynamics setup XML file (you can just copy and modify an existing one from *models/opensim/[any_model]*) and also an initial states file (this one's more tricky to create, easiest just to run forward dynamics simulation in OpenSim and use the output file with states).
+Also modify the function *get(model_name)* in *tests/envs.py* to return this new env.

+- Run script *tests/generate_controls.py* using the model name you specified in the previous step for the *get* function as input argument.
+This creates a hundred muscle excitation sets in a folder specified by the *EnvTemplate* object.

+- Run script *tests/run_opensim_simulations.py* (using the model name as input argument) to run the OpenSim simulations with the generated muscle excitation sets

+- Run script *tests/optimize_mujoco_parameters.py* (using the model name as input argument) to optimize the converted model parameters.
+The parameters will be saved in a file specified by the *EnvTemplate* object.

+## How to load converted model's optimized parameters

+The optimized parameters are saved in *tests/[model_name]/output/data.pckl*, or in a file specified by the *EnvTemplate* object if you created & optimized a new model.
+Use function *load_data(args)* from *Utils.py* to load the optimized parameters, and function *set_parameters(args)* to set the models into a *mujoco_py.PyMjModel* model (see function *run_mujoco_simulations(args)* in *tests/process_test_runs.py* for an example).